gevasiliou/thingit/readme.md

 In this implementation, data received by TCP can be anything (texts, messages, invalid json) and will be forwarded to ws clients.
 Run the server on linux command line with node.js like this: *node server.js*

-**jclient.html**
-This is an html web page (client) retrieving data using javascript by `tcp-ws-server.js`
+`jclient.html` is an html web page (client) retrieving data by `tcp-ws-server.js` using javascript.
-It gets connected to WebSocket (ws) server running inside `tcp-ws-server.js` and updates **dynamically** the contents of the web page when new data are sent by ws server.
+jclient.html gets connected to WebSocket (ws) server running inside `tcp-ws-server.js` and updates **dynamically** the contents of the web page when new data are sent by ws server.
 You have to manually open this file in your browser (i.e File - Open -> Select client.html)
 Tip: If you don't see the Toolbar Top Menu on your browser just hit "alt" inside browser since it is common this toolbar to be hidden.
 Make sure that browser developer console is open (i.e Developer Tools in FireFox) since console.log messages and errors appear in this console.